SergiyKochenko/E-Shop/README.md

 Any payments made using an actual payment card will fail and the card will not be charged.
 No orders made will be fulfilled.

+## Project goals

+The primary goals of the E-Shop e-commerce webstore project are:

+1. **Portfolio Showcase:** Demonstrate the developer's skills and capabilities in full-stack web development, specifically in the context of e-commerce, as part of The ATU - Donegal.

+2. **User Experience:** Create a visually appealing, responsive, and user-friendly web application that offers an intuitive browsing and shopping experience for a diverse and growing target audience.

+3. **Product Catalog:** Design a comprehensive product catalog with a wide range of home products and solutions, organized into categories for easy browsing and navigation.

+4. **User Accounts and Authentication:** Integrate user account creation and authentication features, enabling users to create profiles, save their preferences, and view their order history.

+5. **Shopping Cart and Checkout:** Develop a seamless shopping cart system and a simulated checkout process that demonstrates the understanding and implementation of a secure and user-friendly e-commerce transaction flow.

+6. **Performance and Optimization:** Optimize the website for performance and fast load times, ensuring a smooth and enjoyable user experience.

+7. **Scalability and Extensibility:** Build a solid foundation that allows for future expansion and refinement, making it possible to add new features, products, and functionalities as the platform grows.